 Sidenote: In my experience, SiteGround offers one of the best shared hosting services in the market – a combination of friendly support and good performance.
 I use them for a bunch of personal projects.

 SiteGround’s StartUp plan is most suitable for those looking to host only 1 project, but need a high-performance hosting service.
 It’s pretty cool that the traffic isn’t limited and SiteGround is generous enough with the storage – 10 GB.
 If you need to create backups on-demand, you should upgrade as this plan doesn’t include this premium feature.
 However, they will keep 30 backups (the last 30 days), so you can always ask to restore to a previous version of your site if you have an emergency (e.g. a plugin update wrecks your website).
+This plan comes with both static and dynamic content caching.

 The GoGeek package comes with 40 GB of space (unlimited traffic too) and access to Git repositories.
 You will also get granted priority advanced support.